Diff'rent Strokes: Season 8 (1985–86)

 Dixie Carter opted not to return to the series.
-It was said that she had left to star in her own series, Designing Women, but she and Coleman had often clashed, leading to tension and animosity on set.
+It was said that she had left to star in her own series, Designing Women, however she and Coleman had often clashed, leading to tension and animosity on-set.
 She was replaced in the role by Mary Ann Mobley, who had previously played an unrelated, one-off love interest of Drummond's in the second-season episode "Teacher's Pet".
-She had been considered for Maggie when the role was created, but was not chosen in part due to age disparity between her and Bain.
+She had been considered for Maggie when the role was created, but was not chosen in part due to the age disparity between her and Bain (the two actors were born 15 years apart, with Bain being the elder).

-In this final season Jason Hervey joined the semi-regular cast as Charlie, another of Arnold's school friends.
+In this final season, Jason Hervey joined the semi-regular cast as Charlie, another of Arnold's school friends.
 First seen in the episode "Bully For Arnold", a number of storylines focus on Arnold, Dudley, Robbie and Charlie as a quartet.
 Plots focusing on Arnold and Sam also continued to feature prominently, with Willis by this stage appearing on a secondary, semi-regular basis.

-After her guest appearance at the end of the previous season, Plato returned making several further guest appearances in the final season and billed with the guest cast.
-Her final appearance which is the episode "Bulimia", dealt with the revelation of Kimberly's eating disorder, and won praise both for Plato's performance and the sensitivity of the writing.
+After her guest appearance at the end of the previous season, Plato made several guest appearances in the final season, being billed alongside the guest cast as a "special guest star".
+(Despite not being a regular, Plato also appeared at the end of that season's opening credit sequence with the rest of the main cast.)
+Her final appearance, in the episode "Bulimia" (originally aired on January 17, 1986), dealt with the revelation of Kimberly's eating disorder, and won praise both for Plato's performance and the sensitivity of the writing.

-ABC canceled the series after 19 episodes of the proposed 22-episode season, a result of low ratings and a feeling that the series had run its course, although it was also observed that by this time, the once joyous Coleman, now 17, was looking angry and haggard, a combination of his ongoing medical issues and a bitter financial dispute with his parents.
+ABC canceled the series after 19 episodes of the proposed 22-episode season were produced, a result of low ratings and a feeling that the series had run its course; although it was also observed that by this time, the once joyous Coleman, now 17, was looking angry and haggard, a combination of his ongoing medical issues and a bitter financial dispute with his parents.

-The final episode which was "The Front Page", aired on March 7, 1986.
-Arnold is writing a report on athletes at his school who are using anabolic steroids.
-It was in many respects a standard episode, with no signs that it would be the show's finale due to the cancellation of the series.
+The final episode, "The Front Page" (originally aired on March 7, 1986), involves Arnold writing an investigative report for his school newspaper on student athletes using anabolic steroids.
+It was in many respects a standard episode, with no indication that it would be the series finale due to the show's abrupt cancellation.
 Bridges, Plato and Catlett were all absent from the episode, and several cast members later voiced their disappointment that they had not realized it would be the final episode, and would have liked to have been present to mark the end of the series onscreen more adequately.

-After it was canceled the show returned to ABC's schedule in June for three months of summer reruns, which ended on August 30, 1986.
-The final season ranked 69th out of 106 shows and averaged an 11.5 household rating.
+Following its cancellation, the show was brought back onto ABC's schedule in June 1986 for three months of Summer reruns, airing on Saturdays at 8:00 pm ET until August 30 of that year (airing opposite The Facts of Life which was on NBC).
+The final season ranked 69th out of 106 shows, and averaged an 11.5 household rating.